-All volunteers contributing more than one day of service to the city of Fort Collins must sign the Volunteer Agreement acknowledging that they understand the terms laid out in this Volunteer Handbook.
+All volunteers contributing more than one day of service to the city of Fort Collins must Volunteer Agreement at the end of this Volunteer Handbook, or online at fcgov.com/volunteer, or with your supervisor.

-Volunteer Application/Certification and Release
+Volunteer Application

-All volunteers contributing more than one day of service to the city of Fort Collins must fill out a Volunteer Application through Engage.
-Volunteer applicants must also sign the certification and release form on the volunteer application.
+All volunteers contributing more than one day of service to the city of Fort Collins must fill out a Volunteer Application.
+A copy can be obtained online at fcgov.com/volunteer or with your volunteer supervisor.